-The goal of any healthcare system is to improve the overall health of the patients it serves, and to achieve this goal, primary care must play a more prominent role.
-Many studies show dramatic benefits in geographic areas that have higher primary care provider (PCP) use and PCPs per capita.12
+The goal of any healthcare system is to improve the overall health of the patients it serves, and to achieve this goal, the importance of primary care must be recognized and its greater use must promoted.
+Many studies show dramatic benefits in geographic areas that have higher primary care provider (PCP) use and higher ratios of PCPs per capita.15

-A retrospective literature review by Dr. Barbara Starfield found that overall health is better in areas in the United States with more PCPs.
+A retrospective literature review by Dr. Barbara Starfield found that overall health is better in areas in the U.S. with more PCPs.
 Areas with higher ratios of PCPs per capita had better health outcomes, including lower rates of all-cause mortality, mortality from heart disease, cancer, and stroke, as well as infant mortality.
 In addition, areas with higher ratios of PCPs per capita had lower healthcare costs than other areas, possibly due to better preventative care and lower hospitalization rates.
-This contrasts with areas where there are higher numbers of specialists-characterized by more spending and worse health outcomes.13
+This contrasts with areas where there are higher numbers of specialists characterized by more spending and worse health outcomes.16